Member State law - Austria

-- the relationship between the federal government and the provinces in lawmaking and the application of the law, and
+- the relationship between the federal government and the provinces in the legislative process and the application of the law, and

-- the control of government activity by the law courts.
+- the control of government action by the courts of public law.

 4. Federal statute

-The fundamental principle of the rule of law laid down in the constitution requires that the application of the law in public administration and in the courts must be conducted in accordance with statute.
-The federal constitution divides legislative powers between the federal government and the provinces.
+The fundamental principle of the rule of law laid down in the Constitution requires that the application of the law in public administration and in the courts must be conducted in accordance with the law.
+The Constitution divides legislative powers between the federal government and the provinces.

 Regulations (Verordnungen) are general legal provisions made by administrative authorities which are binding on all persons subject to the law.
-The constitution confers a general authorisation to make implementing regulations fleshing out the rules laid down in more general provisions, usually in statute law.
-Regulations may amend or supplement statute only where there is express authorisation in the constitution.
+The Constitution confers a general authorisation to make implementing regulations fleshing out the rules laid down in more general provisions, usually laws.
+Regulations may amend or supplement laws only where there is express authorisation in the Constitution.

-Decisions (Bescheide) are primarily administrative acts applying the law which are addressed only to specified persons.
+Decisions (Bescheide) are primarily administrative acts applying the law which are addressed only to the persons named in those decisions.

-The federal constitution divides powers between the federal government and the provinces, and various bodies are involved in the legislative process.
+The Constitution divides powers between the federal government and the provinces, and various bodies are involved in the legislative process.

-Federal statute law has to pass both houses of parliament, the Lower House (Nationalrat) and the Upper House (Bundesrat).
-The 183 members of the Lower House are directly elected by the people.
-The Upper House is elected by the provincial councils (Landtage).
-As a rule the Upper House is entitled only to enter a suspensory objection to a bill.
+The Nationalrat enacts federal legislation, usually with the involvement of the Bundesrat (the upper house of the Austrian Parliament).
+The 183 members of the Nationalrat are directly elected by the people.
+The Bundesrat, however, is elected by the provincial councils (Landtage).
+As a rule the Bundesrat is entitled only to enter a suspensory objection to a draft law.

-Provincial statute law is enacted by the provincial councils.
+Provincial law is enacted by the provincial councils.

-Bills may be submitted to the Lower House:
+Draft laws may be submitted to the Nationalrat as follows:

-- by members of the Lower House itself
+- by the members of the Nationalrat itself (private draft law)

-A citizens’ initiative must be laid before the Lower House if it is signed by 100 000 voters, or by one sixth of the voters in three federal provinces.
+In addition, a citizens’ initiative must be submitted to the Nationalrat for discussion if it is signed by 100,000 voters, or by one sixth of the voters in three provinces.

-In practice most legislation originates with the federal government.
-Federal government bills must be approved by the federal government (in cabinet) unanimously.
-They are drafted by the responsible minister, and before they are approved by the government comments are invited from other bodies, such as provinces or interest groups.
+In practice, most legislative initiatives originate with the federal government.
+Federal government draft laws must be approved by the federal government (in cabinet) unanimously.
+They are drafted by the relevant minister, and before they are approved by the government comments are invited from other bodies, such as provinces or other stakeholders.

-After being passed in the Lower House bills require the assent of the Upper House.
-(Federal finance bills do not have to be submitted to the Upper House.)
-The Chancellor then submits the bill to the President for authentication.
+After being passed in the Nationalrat, draft laws require the assent of the Bundesrat.
+(Federal finance draft laws do not have to be submitted to the Bundesrat – federal sovereignty of the Nationalrat.)
+The Chancellor then submits the draft laws to the President for authentication.

-The Lower House may resolve that a referendum is to be held on a bill.
-A referendum may also be required by a majority of the members of the Lower House.
-The bill, which has already passed the Lower House, must then be approved by referendum before it is authenticated.
-A referendum is also required for a comprehensive revision of the constitution.
+The Nationalrat may resolve that a referendum is to be held on a draft law.
+A referendum may also be required by a majority of the members of the Nationalrat.
+In such case, a draft law which has already passed the Nationalrat must then be approved by referendum before it is authenticated.
+A referendum is also required for any comprehensive revision of the Constitution.

-The President certifies that an act has been passed in accordance with the constitution by signing it.
-That authentication must be countersigned by the Chancellor.
+The President certifies that an act has been passed in accordance with the Constitution by signing it.
+That authentication must then be countersigned by the Chancellor.

-Once the Chancellor has countersigned it, federal legislation is published in the Bundesgesetzblatt (Federal Law Gazette).
-Unless a federal act itself makes express provision providing for retroactive effect or specifying the date when it is to come into force, it comes into force at the end of the day of the publication and distribution of the issue of the Federal Law Gazette publishing it.
+Once the Chancellor has countersigned it, federal legislation is published in the Federal Law Gazette (Bundesgesetzblatt).
+Unless a law itself makes express provision for retroactive effect or specifying the date when it is to come into force (vacatio legis), it comes into force at the end of the day of the publication and distribution of the issue of the Federal Law Gazette in which it is published.

-An act can be repealed either expressly or by the passing of new legislation whose content is inconsistent with the earlier provision (lex posterior derogat legi priori).
+An act can be repealed either expressly (formal derogation) or by the passing of new legislation whose content is inconsistent with the earlier provision (material derogation), without formally directing that the earlier provision is no longer in force (lex posterior derogat legi priori).
 Specific rules take precedence over general rules (lex specialis derogat legi generali).
-The period of validity of an act may also be stated from the outset.
+The period of validity of a law may also be stated from the outset.

-Coordinated and operated by the Federal Chancellor’s Office, the Legal Information System of the Republic of Austria (Rechtsinformationssystem des Bundes — RIS) gives online access to Austrian legislation.
+The Legal Information System of the Republic of Austria (Rechtsinformationssystem des Bundes), operated by the Federal Ministry of Digital and Economic Affairs, provides online access to Austrian legislation.

 Is access to the database free of charge?

-- Authentic version of the Bundesgesetzblatt (Federal Law Gazette) since 2004
+- Authoritative version of the Austrian Federal Law Gazette (Bundesgesetzblatt) since 2004

 - Constitutional Court (Verfassungsgerichtshof)